hipponot/saga-soa/apps/examples/web-client/README.md

 This web client is part of the saga-soa monorepo and can be used to:
 - Consume REST API endpoints from `rest-api` example
-- Query GraphQL API from `graphql-api` example
+- Query TypeGraphQL API from `tgql-api` example
 - Call tRPC procedures from `trpc-api` example
 - Use shared UI components from `@saga/ui` package